How We Compare

 We are continuously assessing and revising our emergency stroke care process to ensure we are delivering the speediest, safest care with the latest research and technology to our patients.
 Our seamless process allows us to provide assessment and care to stroke patients within minutes of arrival — whether by EMS or by private vehicle.
 As a result of our skills and high standards, we've achieved 100 percent compliance with all essential measures for emergency stroke care.

-The first line care for ischemic stroke patients is treatment with a drug called Alteplase, also known as tPA, which can only be given within four-and-a-half hours of symptom onset.
+The first line care for ischemic stroke patients is treatment with a thrombolytic to break up a clot.
+Thrombolytic therapy which includes tPA drugs, alteplase (Activase) and tenecteplase (TNK), is the gold standard treatment for ischemic stroke.
+At El Camino Health, we currently use Tenecteplase, which can only be given within four-and-a-half hours of symptom onset.
 If the patient arrives within that time window, our team works aggressively to provide this treatment — for eligible patients — as quickly as possible.

 Nearly 2 million brain cells die every minute during a stroke.
 For this reason, it is essential to treat stroke as quickly as possible.
-At El Camino Health, our goal is to treat ischemic stroke patients as quickly as possible, and no longer than 30 minutes after they’ve arrived at the hospital.
+At El Camino Health, our goal is to treat ischemic stroke patients as quickly as possible, and no longer than 30 minutes after they’ve arrived at the hospital, which is in line with the latest nationwide American Heart Association/American Stroke Association Target Stroke Phase III initiative.
 Even during the COVID-19 pandemic, we were able to keep our treatment times to a minimum.

 For stroke patients with the most severe ischemic stroke, the stroke team at El Camino Health in Mountain View offers an advanced treatment called mechanical thrombectomy.
 Mechanical thrombectomy is a treatment provided by specialized physicians called neurointerventionalists.
 These highly skilled physicians can remove clots that block large blood vessels using a device called a stent retriever that grabs clots and removes them, in order to reestablish blood flow to the brain.

-As with Alteplase treatment, our goal is to provide thrombectomy care as quickly as possible in order to improve patient outcomes.
-New research released in February 2018 from the DAWN and DEFUSE-3 trials found that this treatment can be effective for some patients who’ve been experiencing stroke symptoms for up to 24 hours prior to treatment.
+As with Tenecteplase treatment, our goal is to provide thrombectomy care as quickly as possible in order to improve patient outcomes.
+Research released in February 2018 from the DAWN and DEFUSE-3 trials found that this treatment can be effective for some patients who've been experiencing stroke symptoms for up to 24 hours prior to treatment.
 The chart below shows the time elapsed from patient arrival to thrombectomy procedure start times.
 El Camino Health is rigorously working to continuously improve timely initiation of thrombectomies.
-Despite the need for additional COVID-19 processes, the team was able to quickly get patients their needed treatments.

 Outcomes After Stroke Treatment

-Our Stroke Center is conscientious about measuring patient outcomes for both Alteplase and mechanical thrombectomy treatment.
+Our Stroke Center is conscientious about measuring patient outcomes for both IV thrombolytics (currently with Tenecteplase) and mechanical thrombectomy treatment.
 We do this in three main ways:

-From the graphs below, you can see that the majority of stroke patients return home after both Alteplase treatment and mechanical thrombectomy.
 At El Camino Health, our goal is to treat your stroke and related symptoms, and to help you regain function and return to your daily life as quickly as possible.
+Below are graphs of patient discharge locations after TNK treatment and thrombectomy showing that the majority of patients are able to discharge home.